St Peter's Church, Willersey Village as the sun sets.

 St Peter's has a fifteenth century bell tower with traditional pinnacles and gargoyles.
 The little north porch is thirteenth century.

-The filled up Norman door can be seen on the south side of the Church.
+The filled up Norman door can be seen on the west side of the Church.
 The font is pure Norman and the internal pillars and arches are 13 th century.
 These

 arches are quite remarkable for a village Church.

 You can learn much more about the church and its services from

 Every Wednesday at 11:00am we celebrate Holy Communion with the traditional language from the 1662 prayer book.

 You are always very welcome at our Church.
 We hope that the love of God will touch your heart during our services.

 Do come along and/or drop in for a coffee and a chat from 11:30 to 12:00 noon.

 There is a car park at the rear of St Peter's Church, with access from Church Street alongside the Church, opened in January 2018 with generous support from a local charity.